Containers Loading Optimization with Python

 Two-Dimensional knapsack problem

-Given a set of rectangular pieces and a rectangular container, the two-dimensional knapsack problem (2D-KP) consists of orthogonally packing a subset of the pieces within the container such that the sum of the values of the packed pieces is maximized.
+Given a set of rectangular pieces and a rectangular container, the two-dimensional knapsack problem (2D-KP) consists of orthogonally packing a subset of the pieces within the container such that the sum of the values of the packed pieces is maximised.

-Exact algorithms for the two-dimensional guillotine knapsack (Mohammad Dolatabadia, Andrea Lodi, Michele Monaci) — (Link)
+Exact algorithms for the two-dimensional guillotine knapsack

 Adapt it to our problem